studio1902/statamic-peak-docs/docs/features/browser-appearance.md

 # Browser appearance

 Peak adds a `Browser appearance` global where you can set multiple browser specific properties and generate favicons.
+The logic is contained within the Browser Appearance Addon.

 ## General settings
 You can set the following properties/meta-tags: